feabhas/cmake-host/README.md

 as part of our Continuous Integration testing.

-# Creating the template starter projects
+# Creating template starter projects

 Some training courses supply one or more template starter projects containing a working application that will be refactored during the exercises.